- April 26, 2018

 - Posted by: Javier González Montané

-- Category: Cost reduction, Sales, Strategy, Supply Chain, Turnaround
+- Categories: Cost reduction, Sales, Strategy, Supply Chain, Turnaround

 A strategic plan without a strong strategy execution is just a “dream.”
 We are living in a very turbulent business environment, in which crafting the right strategy is a key activity in the company growth and profitable journey.
 However, crafting the right strategy doesn’t guarantee the strategy will work.
 It is well known that many of the strategies that fail are as a result of poor strategy execution.
 Many organizations have strategic plans and annual business plans (budgets) in place.
 Nevertheless, the experience said that annual budgets are not enough to success on strategy execution.
 Thus, let see how we can accelerate and improve the strategy execution using the Sales & Operations Planning (S&OP) – Note: Be aware that some people rename this tool as Integrated Business Planning.